wp-plugins/subscribe2/ReadMe.txt

 A comprehensive guide that covers many, if not all, of the Subscribe2 features is available to purchase from the [My WP Works](http://mywpworks.com/store/subscribe2-ebook/)

+= Sending post notifications or email with Subscribe2 =

+Subscribe2 sends an email at the very moment the post is published.
+Since Subscribe2 sends live mail with no un-do, it's important to use the Preview function in WordPress to make sure the post has been edited to perfection *before* moving it from Draft to Published mode.

+Mail is sent when a post is published - it will not be re-sent if you Update the post later.
+If you need to send a mailing a second time (e.g. during testing), switch the post to Draft mode, then re-publish it.

+You can also manually send emails to groups of your subscribers using the Send Email page that the plugin creates in the WordPress administration area.

+= Where can I find the HTML and CSS templates? =

+While the template field in Settings | Subscribe2 does not display HTML by default, feel free to add HTML to it as needed.
+You can insert references to static images for use as banners, wrap sections of the template in divs or other elements, or do whatever you like.

+There is no need to include HTML header data or body tags - just focus on the HTML content, in conjunction with the template tags documented on the settings page.

+Subscribe2 does not maintain a separate stylesheet for the emails it generates.
+Instead, it uses the CSS of your currently active WordPress theme.
+If you need new/custom styles specific to your newsletter that aren't included in your theme stylesheet, try adding elements such as div id="newsletter_sidebar" to your HTML, with corresponding #newsletter_sidebar rules in your stylesheet.

+Note that if you ever change your site theme, you'll need to copy these additions over to the new theme's stylesheet.
+To avoid this problem, consider placing a custom CSS file on your server outside of your theme directory, and link to it from the template, thus overriding the active theme styles permanently.

 = Some or all email notifications fail to send, why?  = In the first instance ***check this with your hosting provider***, they have access to your server logs and will be able to tell you where and why emails are being blocked.